jpgsaraceni/gopher-trade/README.md

 * Lint (golangci-lint) - Enforces style and best practices;
 * Makefile - Simplifies running tests, dependencies and application.
 * Docker Compose - Runs API and dependencies with no configuration and on any OS/arch
+* Load testing - Includes [ddosify load testing tool](https://github.com/ddosify/ddosify) configuration.

 ### API

-Gopher Trade (currently) allows users to register custom currency rates based on USD, get conversions of custom or default (USD, BRL, EUR, ETH, BTC) currencies.
-In the default currencies case, external APIs are used.
-A future improvement to this project would be to set back offs for when an API is not available.
+Gopher Trade allows users to register custom currency rates based on USD, get conversions from and to custom or default (USD, BRL, EUR, ETH, BTC) currencies.
+In the default currencies case, external APIs ([Exchange Rate](https://exchangerate.host/) and [Crypto Compare](https://www.cryptocompare.com/)) are used.

-TODO:

-* Update or delete a custom convertion rate
+Two future improvements to this project are:

+1. Cache responses from external APIs;
+2. Configure fallbacks for when an API is unavailable.

 On the `client.http` file in the root of this repository you can find examples of how to use the available endpoints.
 You can also view and try out available endpoints on Swagger UI.
 After running the app, access <http://localhost:3000/swagger> (if you ran with default config).